Back to resources

 Definition

-Child/Children Any person/s under the age of eighteen years.
+Child/Children Any person/s under the age of sixteen years (unless other age limit specified).

-Mature Minor A young person under 18 with the capacity to make decisions and provide consent on their own behalf (i.e. without requiring parental / guardian’s consent).
+Mature Minor A young person under 18 who has been assessed as having capacity to make certain decisions and provide consent on their own behalf (i.e. without requiring parental / guardian’s consent) in accordance with this policy.

 Child Abuse The abuse of a child’s rights to life, survival and development, and includes all forms of physical, emotional, spiritual and sexual abuse, as well as domestic or family violence, neglect, sexual exploitation or child labour.

-Child Sexual Abuse When a child is used by another child or adult for their own sexual stimulation or gratification, whether or not there is physical contact.
+Sexual Abuse When a person is used by another person (child, young person or adult) for their own sexual stimulation or gratification, whether or not there is physical contact.
 Sexual Abuse includes all forms of sexual activity that involve children, including communication with children via digital technology or exposing children to pornographic images.

-Child Sexual Exploitation Where a child is sexually abused or exploited in return for cash or for kind.
+Sexual Exploitation Where a person is sexually abused or exploited in return for cash or for kind.

-Emotional Abuse A persistent attack on a child’s self-esteem, including name-calling, threatening, ridiculing, intimidating or isolating a child.
+Emotional Abuse A persistent attack on a person’s self-esteem, including name-calling, threats, ridicule, intimidation or isolation.

-Grooming Building the trust of a child or their carer to gain access to that child in order to sexually abuse them.
-Indicators involve but are not limited to developing special relationships with a child, inappropriate interactions, or testing or ignoring professional boundaries.
+Grooming Building the trust of a person under 18 or their carer to gain access to that person in order to sexually abuse them.
+Indicators involve but are not limited to, developing special relationships with a person under 18, inappropriate interactions, or testing or ignoring professional boundaries.

 FYA’s obligations

-FYA has obligations to safeguard children and provide an environment that fosters child safety and wellbeing under National and State-based legislation, regulations, principles and guidelines.
+FYA has obligations to safeguard young people and provide an environment that encourages safety and wellbeing.

-In 2020, the NSW government introduced the NSW Child Safe Standards under the Children’s Guardian Act 2019 (NSW).
-Organisations that are subject to the NSW Child Safe Standards are required to implement these through their systems, policies and processes.
-FYA is not required at this time to comply with the NSW Child Safe Standards, however the NSW Office of the Children’s Guardian indicates that all child-related organisations will benefit from implementing the Child Safe Standards.
+NSW Child Safe Standards will benefit child-related organisations.
+Some organisations are required to implement these through their systems, policies and processes.
+FYA is not required at this time to comply with these Standards.
 The NSW Child Safe Standards are set out in the Appendix to this policy.

 Implementation

-FYA upholds its commitment to safeguarding the welfare of every child involved in FYA’s programs or activities and complies with its child safeguarding obligations through the following means.
+FYA upholds its commitment to safeguarding the welfare of every young person involved in FYA’s programs or activities and complies with its safeguarding obligations through the following means.
+Further details are provided in the accompanying Safeguarding Procedure.

 1. Child Safeguarding Code of Conduct

-Every FYA employee, volunteer, and contractor (where applicable) should familiarise themselves with and follow FYA’s Child Safeguarding Code of Conduct.
+Every FYA employee, volunteer, and contractor (where applicable) must familiarise themselves with and follow FYA’s Safeguarding Code of Conduct.

-This ensures that all persons are given clear guidance on minimizing risks to children and have an understanding of the behavior required of them when interacting with children.
+This ensures that all persons are given clear guidance on minimizing risks to children and have an understanding of the behavior required of them when interacting with young people.

 2. Recruitment